 There will usually be a guest speaker who will give a talk about their current research.
 A question and answer session will normally conclude the talk.

-Here you can pick up guide books and also chat to staff and fellow members and researchers.
+Here you can pick up guide books and also chat with staff and fellow members and researchers.
 You could also show your support and volunteer your services for these events.

 Local Library and Archives

 A library is also a good source of information.
 By joining a library you will have access to books about the area as well as records.

-I have benefited greatly from using these sites at the library where I have also made many family connections that has helped build my tree.
+I have benefited greatly from using these sites at the library where I have also made many family connections that have helped build my tree.

 The classes can also help you with any brick walls that you may have encountered during your research.